Using an unstructured repo lets you organize your repo arbitrarily. This

 all namespaces for the namespace-scoped objects in the repo.
 An object can

-metadata.namespace without having a matching namespace object in the
+metadata.namespace without having a matching namespace object in an

-repo.
-If the namespace already exists on the cluster, Config Sync
+unstructured repo.
+If the namespace already exists on the cluster,

 In an unstructured repo, Objects that declare the